Donald Trump: Rhetoric, behavior, and political practice

-Racial and gender views
+Race and gender

 Many of Trump's comments and actions have been characterized as racist.
-In a 2018 national poll, about half of respondents said he is racist; a greater proportion believed that he emboldened racists.
-Several studies and surveys found that racist attitudes fueled his political ascent and were more important than economic factors in determining the allegiance of Trump voters.
-Racist and Islamophobic attitudes are strong indicators of support for Trump.
-He has been accused of racism for insisting a group of five black and Latino teenagers were guilty of raping a white woman in the 1989 Central Park jogger case, even after they were exonerated in 2002.
+Several studies and surveys found that racist attitudes fueled Trump's political ascent and were more important than economic factors in determining the allegiance of Trump voters.
+He explicitly and routinely disparages racial, religious, and ethnic minorities, and scholars consistently find that racist and Islamophobic attitudes regarding Black people, immigrants, and Muslims are strong indicators of support for Trump.